sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Themes/Creating_a_New_Theme.md

     5. Press **OK**.

-If it doesn't seem like your rule addition made a difference, it's likely that you are duplicating an existing rule.
-Look through the other rules to see if there is a matching item with an identical scope.
+{{% alert title="⚠️ Warning" color="primary" %}}If it doesn't seem like your rule addition made a difference, it's likely that you are duplicating an existing rule.
+Look through the other rules to see if there is a matching item with an identical scope.{{% /alert %}}

 ## Importing/Modifying an Existing TextMate theme